|

 In 1982, when he was 63 years old, Shokansai was designated a Living National Treasure - the second bamboo artist to be so honored, following Shono Shounsai from Kyushu who was the first.

-Shin (^), Gyou (s), and Sou ().
+He respected dignity and magnificence in his works, and like Rokansai, Shokansai also adopted the concept of three states of Shin (^), Gyou (s), and Sou ().
 He continued to add to Rokansai's efforts in bamboo embroidered plaiting (h Sashiami), earning prizes for his work.
 Using several other techniques such as bundled plaiting ( tabaneami), irregular 'cracked ice' plaiting (X Hyoretsuami), he raised "bamboo craft" to the acme of the expression of Japanese traditional beauty.